Roku devices hit with massive channel outage

-Roku streaming players and TVs suffered a major outage Tuesday afternoon, with many users reporting they couldn't access Netflix, YouTube and other channels.
+Roku streaming players and TVs suffered a service outage Tuesday afternoon, with many users reporting they couldn't access Netflix, YouTube and other channels.

-"Roku is aware of an issue where some channels may not install on your Roku streaming player or Roku TV, or they may fail to load," Roku said in a support advisory page on its website Tuesday afternoon.
-"We are investigating and working toward a quick resolution."
+As of early Wednesday morning, however, Roku's support on twitter said the issue had been fixed, and that apps for Netflix and YouTube, among others, were back online.

+During the outage Roku users received a message related to copyright infringement.

 It wasn't immediately clear how many customers were affected by the outage.
 Injecting a bit of intrigue into the outage is that some users report seeing a message that the channel they sought to view had been removed "due to repeated claims of copyright infringement."